panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 While in most situations React avoids re-rendering a memoized component, you shouldn't count on that to prevent rendering.

+## 5. React.memo() and hooks

+`React.memo()` can be freely applied on components that use hooks.

+In case of `useState()`, React always makes sure to re-render the component if the state changes.
+Even if the component is wrapped in `React.memo()`.

 ## 6. Conclusion

-`React.memo()` is a great tool to gain the benefits of memoization for functional components.
-When applied correctly, it prevents component re-render when the next props equal previous.
+`React.memo()` is a great tool to memoize functional components.
+When applied correctly, it prevents component re-render when the next props equal to previous.

 Take precaution when memoizing components that use props with callback functions.
 Make sure to provide the same callback function instance between renderings.